itcomusic/winsvc/README.md

 ### Features
 - Restarts service on failure.
 Service will be restarted:

-1.*Threw panic*
+  1. Threw panic

-2.*Exit from run function had happened before context execution canceled (command of the stop was not sent)*
+  2. Exit from run function had happened before context execution canceled (command of the stop was not sent)

-3.*Service had got command of the stop but it caught panic after*
+  3. Service had got command but it caught panic
 - `context.Context` for graceful self shutdown
-- Returns from winsvc.Run if it is stopping for a long time. `TimeoutStop` which it default equals value 20s
+- Returns from `winsvc.Run` if it stops for a long time.  `svc.TimeoutStop` which it default equals value 20s
-- Package uses os.Chdir for easy using relative path
+- Package uses `os.Chdir `for easy using relative path

 ### Install
 ```go get -u github.com/itcomusic/winsvc```